kibalabs/everypage/src/packages/main/README.md

 [x] Use file structure to create multiple pages
 [x] remove old main and test
 [x] update builder-api
-[] Move history creation to core-react to remove reach router dependency in main-new [] look into minimizing code
+[x] Move history creation to core-react to remove reach router dependency in main-new [] look into minimizing code
 [] Look into code splitting for multiple pages (https://loadable-components.com/docs/server-side-rendering/, https://reactrouter.com/web/guides/code-splitting, https://github.com/gregberge/loadable-components)
 [] Implement start and serve in main-new
-[] fix error in website console (something about setting everypage-new)
+[] fix error in website console (something about setting everypage-new) [] move script from bin to index in main

 Actual documentation:

 The steps for generating a static site are:
-1. Run the project through webpack targeting the web (as if you were actually building the app)
+1. Find the routes that need to be generated and get the "data" required for each
-2. Run the project through webpack targeting the node
+2. Run the project through webpack targeting the web (as if you were actually building the app)
-3. Find the routes that need to be generated and get the "data" required for each
+3. Run the project through webpack targeting the node
 4. For each route, use the node output from (2) and generate a html page with its content. a.